zshehov/adk-python/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-** Please make sure you read the contribution guide and file the issues in the rigth place. ** [Contribution guide.](https://google.github.io/adk-docs/contributing-guide/)
+** Please make sure you read the contribution guide and file the issues in the right place. ** [Contribution guide.](https://google.github.io/adk-docs/contributing-guide/)

 **Describe the bug**